Dorćol: Ottoman period

 The name of the neighborhood comes from Turkish words dört (four) and yol (road), literally meaning "four roads" or colloquially "intersection (of four roads)", "crossroads".
 There are several towns and villages with the same name in Turkic speaking areas, like Dörtyol in Turkey or Dyurtyuli in Bashkortostan, Russia.

 In 1522, the Ottomans opened a kafana in Dorćol, considered the oldest such venue in Europe.
 It served only Turkish coffee.
 After recapturing Belgrade from the Austrians in 1739, Kafana Crni Orao (Kafana Black Eagle) was opened at the corner of the modern streets of Kralja Petra and Cara Dušana.
 It was the first such facility with the recorded word kafana in its name.
 Apart from coffee, nargile was also on offer.

-During the Turkish occupation of Belgrade, Dorćol was a well known trading center, with many markets and traders of different nationalities.
+During the Turkish rule of Belgrade, Dorćol was a well known trading center, with many markets and traders of different nationalities.
 Among others, it was a center of Belgrade's Jewish community, who settled in Belgrade in the early 16th century, a remnant of which is the modern Jevrejska ("Jewish") street in Dorćol.
 The area of Jalija, or Lower Dorćol, below the Duga čaršija (Long Çarşı), modern Cara Dušana, and the Danube was dotted with numerous mosques, each having its own mahallah.
 One of the mahallahs was Jewish.
 A synagogue was built in the neighborhood in the 16th century.
 After Belgrade became a capital of independent Serbia, Dorćol kept its multinational character for a long time.
 Apart from Serbs, Jews, and Ottomans, later settlers also included new Ragusan settlers after the Candian war, Greeks, Italians, Germans, Russians, Cincars, Armenians, Bosnian Muslims, and Albanians, so Dorćol was described as a "Babylonian mixture of people, religions, and languages".

 Dorćol was the location of famous farmers market, Bit-Pazar.
 The central thoroughfare in the neighborhood was hence named Bitpazar(ska), and it divided upper (Zerek) and lower (Jalija) sections of the neighborhood.
 During the Austrian occupation from 1718 to 1739, it was renamed Dunavska Street.
 The street is today called Cara Dušana.
 In 1783, a Sheikh Mustafa's Turbe was built in the neighborhood, within the complex of the Dervish tekija.
 It survived until today, and was reconstructed.
 In June 2019 in the turbe, for the first time after 236 years, a group of Dervish performed a religious ritual in Belgrade.